-- Assessment for attending students will depend 50 per cent on group projects and 50 per cent on a final exam - Assessment for non-attending students will be entirely based on the final exam - Six projects will be offered to students grouped in six groups.
-Each group will give two class presentations: an intermediate one and a final one. - The objective of the exam will be to evaluate the individual capability of students of using the inputs given to build the relevant output - During the exam students will be required to modify the R codes that they have built during the course to generate answers to the questions posed in the exercises. - Working on the exercises step by step and using all the inputs given is the best preparation strategy for the exam. - The exams will be open books.
+- Assessment for attending students will depend 50 per cent on group projects and 50 per cent on a final exam - Assessment for non-attending students will be entirely based on the final exam - Projects will be offered to students grouped in several groups.
+Each group will give class presentations. - The objective of the exam will be to evaluate the individual capability of students of using the inputs given to build the relevant output - During the exam students will be required to modify the R codes that they have built during the course to generate answers to the questions posed in the exercises. - Working on the exercises step by step and using all the inputs given is the best preparation strategy for the exam. - The exams will be open books.